 Here arrays are taken to have rows for year of death and columns for age at death.
-The years are 1971-2006, and the ages 55-89, so the arrays are 36x35, with 1260 elements.
+The years are 1971 to 2006, and the ages 55 to 89, so the arrays are 36x35, with 1260 elements.
 The years are indexed by t and the ages by d.
-The cohort is t - d and is constant along the NW-SE diagonals of the arrays.
+The cohort is t-d and is constant along the NW-SE diagonals of the arrays.

 The starting point for recent models of mortality is the LC model from Lee and Carter (1992).
-It models the mortality ratio m, which is deaths divided by exposures, in log form:
+It models the mortality ratio m, which is deaths divided by exposures, in log form the mean is: